Gaskellj/ECE-218-Project2/README.md

 #### Correct Code

-If the user gets the code correct the servo will open the gate and the number of incorrect attempts is reset.
+If the user gets the code correct the servo will open the gate and the number of incorrect attempts is reset and the entered code storage is reset to empty.

 #### Incorrect Code

-If the user gets the code incorrect the servo gate will not open and an error message will display on screen for two seconds alongside the number of remaining attempts.
+If the user gets the code incorrect the servo gate won't open and an error message will display on screen for two seconds alongside the number of remaining attempts.
+The entered code storage is reset to empty.
 The user must wait for the error messege to disappear and will be reinstructed to enter a code.

 #### Incorrect Code Three Times